Mindvalley

 Next iteration

-With the newly presented technical constraints we’ve readjusted the designs accordingly, until we have the ability to display mixed search results within the quick search.
+With the newly presented technical constraints, we’ve readjusted the designs accordingly, until we have the ability to display mixed search results within the quick search.

 Found my work interesting?